akjha992/cardkeep/PROJECT_SUMMARY.md

 ### Core Features (V1)
 - Add credit/debit cards (with card type: Credit/Debit)
+- Delete credit/debit cards
 - View cards in card-like UI (user-selectable colors)
-- Copy card number to clipboard (only card number for now)
+- Tap card to copy card number to clipboard (only card number for now)
 - Track usage frequency (based on card number copy only)
 - Sort by usage (most used first, then most recently used)
 - Pin cards to fixed positions (always at top)
 - Search/filter cards by bank name
-- Configurable card number reveal (tap toggle or long press)
 - Configurable CVV display (always visible or tap to reveal)
 - Onboarding screen for first-time users
 - Dark theme with modern UI